Rich Text Format: Implementations

 Each RTF implementation usually implements only some versions or subsets of the RTF specification.
 Many of the available RTF converters cannot understand all new features in the latest RTF specifications.

 The WordPad editor in Microsoft Windows creates RTF files by default.
 It once defaulted to the Microsoft Word 6.0 file format, but write support for Word documents (.doc) was dropped in a security update.
 Read support was also dropped in Windows 7.
 WordPad does not support some RTF features, such as headers and footers.
 However, WordPad can read and save many RTF features that it cannot create, including tables, strikeout, superscript, subscript, "extra" colors, text background colors, numbered lists, right or left indent, quasi-hypertext and URL linking, and various line spacings.
 RTF is also the data format for "rich text controls" in MS Windows APIs.

 The default text editor for macOS, TextEdit, can also view, edit and save RTF files as well as RTFD files, and uses the format as its default.
 As of July 2009, TextEdit has limited ability to edit RTF document margins.
 Much older Mac word processing application programs such as MacWrite and WriteNow had the same RTF abilities as TextEdit has.

-The free and open-source word processors AbiWord, Apache OpenOffice, Bean, Calligra, KWord, LibreOffice and NeoOffice can view, edit and save RTF files.
-The RTF format is also used in the Ted word processor.
+The following free and open-source word processors attempt to work with Microsoft's RTF file format, see the criticism paragraph below.
+AbiWord, Apache OpenOffice, Bean, Calligra, Collabora Online and LibreOffice.

 Scrivener uses individual RTF files for all the text files that make up a given "project".